 Fellow Bearded Dragons

 Beardies are solitary animals.
-In nature, they form loose groups, but they don’t share the kind of cooperative behavior we associate with social animals.
-While they can tolerate each other, they do require a period of time to themselves.
+In nature, they form loose groups but don’t share the cooperative behavior we associate with social animals.

-When they feel a territory or resource is challenged, they will put on displays of dominance.
 For example, a submissive dragon will ‘wave’ their arm to show that it will not take the challenger up on the threat.

 Suppose the challenged beardy is confident that they measure up to the challenger.
 They may then open their mouth and display clear signs of aggression.
-The submissive beardy may do better in their own separate tank.

 EXPERT TIPS: If your dragons display this behavior, you may need to separate them.
 This may extend as far as placing the dragon tanks in separate rooms.
 However, aggression can continue if they still see each other.